microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 - The installed **node_modules** tree is not unique.
 There are many possible ways to arrange package folders into a tree to approximate the directed acyclic graph, and there is no unique "normalized" arrangement.
-The tree you get depends on whatever heuristics your package manager chose to follow.
-NPM's own heuristics are even sensitive to [the order in which you add packages](http://npm.github.io/how-npm-works-docs/npm3/non-determinism.html).
+The tree you get depends on whatever heuristics your package manager chose to follow.  npm's own heuristics are even sensitive to [the order in which you add packages](http://npm.github.io/how-npm-works-docs/npm3/non-determinism.html).